yellowbean/AbsBox/README.md

     * sensitiviy analysis on pool performance assumptions
     * sensitiviy analysis on capital structures or any deal components
   * Bond Cashflow/Pool Cashflow Forecast, Pricing

+## Goal
+* Structuring
+  * Given easy way to create different pool assets/deal capital structure and waterfall, user can tell how key variables(service fee/bond WAL/bond cashflow etc) changes in different structure of transaction.
+* Investor
+  * Given powerful modelling language to build cashflow model , user can make pricing on bonds of transaction already in the market or make pool performance assumption to perform pricing on the bonds in the portfolio..

 ## Data flow